wxleong/tpm2-cmd-ref/README.md

 $ tpm2_getekcertificate -o rsa_ek.crt.der -o ecc_ek.crt.der
 ```

+# Clock & Time

+<ins><b>tpm2_readclock</b></ins>

+The command reads the current TPMS_TIME_INFO structure that contains the current setting of Time, Clock, resetCount, and restartCount:
+    - Reset count: This counter shall increment on each TPM Reset.
+This counter shall be reset to zero by TPM2_Clear().
+A TPM Reset is either an unorderly shutdown or an orderly shutdown:
+        ```
+        $ tpm2_shutdown -c
+        < cold/warm reset >
+        $ tpm2_startup -c
+        $ tpm2_readclock
+        ```
+    - Restart count: This counter shall increment by one for each TPM Restart or TPM Resume.
+The restartCount shall be reset to zero on a TPM Reset or TPM2_Clear().
+A TPM Restart is:
+        ```
+        $ tpm2_shutdown
+        < cold/warm reset >
+        $ tpm2_startup -c
+        $ tpm2_readclock
+        ```
+        A TPM Resume is:
+        ```
+        $ tpm2_shutdown
+        < cold/warm reset >
+        $ tpm2_startup
+        $ tpm2_readclock
+        ```
+    - Clock: It is a time value in milliseconds that advances while the TPM is powered.
+The value shall be reset to zero by TPM2_Clear().
+This value may be advanced by TPM2_ClockSet().
+    - Time: It is a time value in milliseconds that advances while the TPM is powered.
+The value is reset whenever power to the time circuit is reestablished (in other words a cold reset).

 ## PCR

 PCR bank allocation.
 In other words, enable/disable PCR banks.
-Power cycle the TPM after executing the following command to see the effects:
+Cold/Warm reset the TPM after executing the following command to see the effects:
 ```
 # enable only sha256 bank
 $ tpm2_pcrallocate sha1:none+sha256:all+sha384:none